This article was updated on September 25, 2018.

 If it's not within your means to offer full insurance benefits to your employees, you may want to consider investing in shared-cost plans.
 By having staff members foot a portion of the bill — say 10 or 20 percent — you may be able to offer better coverage to your whole team.

 When choosing which open enrollment benefits to offer your employees, it's important to balance their needs with your financial means.
-By making this investment in your staff and their overall well-being, you can help assure each employee that he or she plays a valuable role in your company.
+By making this investment in your staff and their overall well-being, you can help assure each employee that they play a valuable role in your organization.

 To learn more about providing health and benefits coverage to employees at your small business, check out the Health & Benefits Coverage 101 Small Business Guidebook.